 Buying your first property in Kolkata?
 If yes, then before shelling out your hard earned cash on the 2 BHK flat of your dream, it’s crucial to ensure that your investment is safe.
 Don’t worry.
 We are here to help you out.
-Before buying a 3 BHK or 2 BHK flat in Kolkata, consider these following things:
+Before buying a 3 BHK or 2 BHK flats in Kolkata, consider these following things:

 - Verify the price